kim1ne/loop-server/README.md

 This component unites all libraries, where needs start an infinite process.
 Example:
  ***
-Producers publishing message to the kafka.
+Producers publishing messages to the kafka.
 Workers expect messages from the kafka and when got messages, sending to the socket server.
 The socket-server sending messages to all connected clients
 ```php
 use RdKafka\Conf;
 use Kim1ne\Socket\Server\Server;